Jebena: Overview

-The jebena is most commonly used in the traditional coffee ceremony, where women serve coffee to their guests in small clay pots or ceramic pots, alongside an assortment of small snacks such as popcorn, peanuts and the traditional ambasha.
+The jebena is most commonly used in the coffee ceremony of Ethiopia and Eritrea, where women serve coffee to their guests in small clay or ceramic pots.

 It is usually made of clay and has a neck and pouring spout, and a handle where the neck connects with the base.
 The jebenas used in Ethiopia commonly have a spout, whereas those utilized in Eritrea usually do not.
 It is of a medium size, with a neck, a spout and a handle, as well as some regional variants possessing straw lids, and an extra spout to pour the coffee out of, as well as different shaped bases.

 The jebena, containing ground, roasted coffee beans and water, is laid directly upon hot coals to bring the water to a brewing temperature.
 Typically, when the coffee boils up through the jebena's neck, it is poured in and out of another container to cool it.
 The liquid is then poured back into the jebena until it bubbles up.
 To pour the coffee from the jebena, a filter made from horsehair or other material is placed in the spout of the jebena to prevent the grounds from escaping.
 The advantage of the earthenware flask over metal and glass coffee-pots is that it keeps the liquid hot for a longer period of time.

 In Ethiopia, a small pottery cup called a sini or finjal is used to contain the coffee poured from the jebena.

 In Ethiopia they use a slightly different variation, theirs having a separate spout lower on the pot for pouring out the coffee.
 In Eritrea the jebena has only one spout at the top, used both for filling with water and grinds and for pouring out the coffee.

 It is considered a staple household object in Ethiopia, with decorations and designs being used to represent social status.
 It has a close association to the bunna, and the rich history of coffee in Ethiopia.

 There is a small restaurant in Addis Ababa, Ethiopia, made in an image of an Ethiopian jebena figure.